Beyond Frosting » Recipes » Desserts » Cakes » Coconut Custard Cake

 3. Combine.
 Add the cornstarch slurry to the saucepan, and continue to cook and stir until thickened.
 Lastly, whisk in the vanilla extract.

 4. Cool.
 Set the custard aside to cool completely.
-When I take my custard off the stove, the consistency was thick but still a bit liquid.
-This is fine – the custard continues to thicken to a spreadable consistency as it cools.
+When I took my custard off the stove, the consistency was thick but still a bit liquid.
+This is fine, as the custard continues to thicken to a spreadable consistency as it cools.

 I opted to stay as close as possible to Heidi’s original cream cheese frosting recipe.
 It’s just perfect for covering this cake in a light layer.
 This is not a traditional cream cheese frosting, it’s much thinner than I would normally make.